City of Davis, CA

 Open any of the topics below to learn more about the City's landscape and weed management.

-In 2017 the City Council approved a significant policy and procedures update to the City's Integrated Pest Management Program.
-The policy was developed with the guidance of public input, through community workshops, and meetings with the Natural Resource Commission (NRC) Hazardous Materials Subcommittee, as well as the Open Space and Habitat Commission, the Tree Commission, and the Recreation and Parks Commission.
+In 2017, the City Council approved a significant policy and procedures update to the City's Integrated Pest Management Program.
+The policy was developed with the guidance of public input, through community workshops, and meetings with the Natural Resource Commission (NRC) Hazardous Materials Subcommittee, as well as the Open Space and Habitat Commission, the Tree Commission and the Recreation and Parks Commission.

 The Integrated Pest Management (IPM) policy is intended to provide a basis for a pest management program that will protect public health, as well as water quality, and non-target plants and animals.
-The goal of the City’s IPM policy is to utilize the most environmentally sound approaches to pest management, and to reduce the volume and toxicity of chemical pest control treatments.
-This means that all pest and weed control activities by the City of Davis, including activities at public buildings and related facilities; grounds and open space; urban forestry; and other property owned or managed by the City of Davis and conducted by City staff and/or contractors must now follow the IPM policy.
+The goal of the City’s IPM policy is to utilize the most environmentally sound approaches to pest management and to reduce the volume and toxicity of chemical pest control treatments.
+This means that all pest and weed control activities by the City of Davis, including activities at public buildings and related facilities, grounds and open space, urban forestry and other property owned or managed by the City of Davis and conducted by City staff and/or contractors must now follow the IPM policy.

 In implementing this IPM policy, the City will give preference to reasonable non-pesticide alternatives, especially in popular and highly frequented areas, including parks and greenbelts.
 The IPM policy also reduces or eliminates pesticides that pose known significant human or animal health, or environmental risks based on the best available scientific information.